jitammy/chatty/README.md

 Chatty App
 =====================

-A simple-page application that can transmit messages in real-time
+A simple-page application that can transmit messages in real-time, working with WebSockets in React.

 ### Dependencies